-Ambassador Stefano Baldi intervened today at a seminar organised by the OSCE Transnational Threats Department on the sidelines of the UN Commission on Crime Prevention Criminal Justice, dedicated to promoting a whole-of-society approach to youth crime prevention.
+Ambassador Stefano Baldi spoke today at a seminar organised by the OSCE Transnational Threats Department on the sidelines of the UN Commission on Crime Prevention Criminal Justice, dedicated to promoting a whole-of-society approach to youth crime prevention.

 Drawing on the experience of the OSCE, the seminar explored how to prevent youth crime and the tools to enable young people to overcome the challenges and vulnerabilities they face.
-In particular, the seminar shared the experience of an OSCE project funded by Italy in the Western Balkans and focused on three pillars: youth participation, civil society involvement and regional cooperation.
+In particular, the seminar shared the experience of an OSCE project funded by Italy in the Western Balkans and focused on three pillars: youth participation, civil society involvement, and regional cooperation.

 The event was also attended by representatives of the Italian association Libera, which collaborates with the OSCE in the implementation of the project.